 Before the trek begins, your guide will introduce you to our dedicated team, including our talented chef and porters.
 Together, we’ll function as a close-knit group throughout this incredible expedition.
 At this point, you’ll hand over your duffle bag to the team, carrying only a daypack for the hike.

 Upon arrival at the checkpoint, please have your original passport ready for verification by the park rangers.
 Once the formalities are complete, we’ll step onto the historic Royal Path of the Inca Trail.
-Along the way, you’ll experience breathtaking scenery, diverse flora and fauna, and ancient Inca sites, with your knowledgeable guide sharing fascinating insights at each stop
+Along the way, you’ll experience breathtaking scenery, diverse flora and fauna and ancient Inca sites, with your knowledgeable guide sharing fascinating insights at each stop

 We’ll maintain a leisurely pace, with frequent breaks for snacks, photos, and simply taking in the stunning surroundings.
 Lunch will be served around 1:30 p.m., providing nourishment for the next stage of the journey.
 Afterward, we’ll refill your water bottles with fresh, clean water.

 As we approach our final campsite for the day, Huayllabamba, located at an elevation of 3,350 meters (similar to Cusco’s elevation), our support team will have your tents ready for a well-deserved rest.
-They’ll also provide warm water, small towels, and soap for freshening up.
+They’ll also provide warm water, small towels and soap for freshening up.
 Later, you’ll have some free time to enjoy tea before dinner, which is typically served around 7:30 p.m.

 This is just the beginningof your Inca Trail adventure, where each step takes you closer to the wonders of Machu Picchu.

-Accommodation: Camping
+- Accommodation: Camping

-Tickets: Included
+- Tickets: Included

-Meals: Breakfast – Lunch – Dinner
+- Meals: Breakfast – Lunch – Dinner

-Inca Trail Day 2: Trekking to Dead Woman's Pass and Pacaymayu Alto
+Day 2: Reaching Dead Woman’s Pass

 Your second day on the Inca Trail begins with a gentle wake-up call at 5:30 a.m., when our team delivers a steaming cup of revitalizing coca tea to your tent.
 Known for helping alleviate altitude discomfort, this invigorating beverage prepares you for the day ahead.